 - Warren County (except Hackettstown – zone 2)

 There is no option for a half year or one way service.
 All options require that a $500 non-refundable deposit be sent to Mrs. D'Agosta in the MCHS Tuition and Fees office by May 30, 2019.
 If you have not done so by this date, your name will not be considered for transportation or you will have to wait till after the freeze period to be considered.

 Busing is very expensive and the cost we receive from our students does not cover our transportation budget.
 Every student will need to be subsidized by MCHS.

 When will I know where my pickup location (bus route) is?

-- Not until we identify all possible bus/train riders (late registering students, transfers, international students), which typically does not get finalized until mid to late August.
+- Not until we identify all possible bus/train riders (late registering students, transfers, international students), which typically does not get finalized until early to mid August.

 - We have to wait until all students are identified for the bus company to efficiently determine the bus routes.
 For example, if a late registering student is added after the route is decided, it can change the entire route and pick up times.

 Can I car pool instead of using a bus/van?

 - Yes, we have lists of MCHS students from every town and are happy to share this information with families that request it.
 Recently, MC families have had a lot of success carpooling.